-Problem Characterization: This phase in our study (Section 3) was inspired by the domain and data characterization phases of Munzner's nested model for visualization design [Mun09].
-We identified key domains in which streaming data analysis is an integral part by looking into past literature on streaming data analysis in the research areas of visualization, data mining, and machine learning.
 We leveraged the experience of two co-authors on this paper, both of whom have more than 15 years of experience in visualization and visual analytics, for grouping these domains based on similarity of the intended domain-specific goals.
 Next, we studied the literature related to the domain-specific goals and tasks in these domains.
 For example, for research related to cyber intrusion detection, we looked at survey papers that provide a descriptive summary of the cyber data analysis goals [JLSW10].
-This helped us distill a set of highlevel goals and tasks based on which streaming data domains can be grouped, characterized, and supported by visualization techniques.
+This helped us distill a set of highlevel goals and tasks based on which streaming data domains can be grouped, characterized and supported by visualization techniques.
 The outcome of this process (Figure 2) was a characterization of the complexity of streaming data and the associated goals and tasks across different domains.

-Survey of the State of the Art: In this phase (Section 4), we first collected research papers related to streaming and dynamic data visualization, by focusing our search on leading visualization publications from the past twenty years.
-These included proceedings of the Information Visualization Symposium/Conference, and journals such as IEEE Transactions of Visualization and Computer Graphics (TVCG), Computer Graphics Forum, ACM CHI Conference, and IEEE PacificVis Symposium.
-We initially collected a list of papers by searching with keywords "streaming", "dynamic", and "real-time".
+Survey of the State of the Art: In this phase (Section 4), we first collected research papers related to streaming and dynamic data visualization, by focusing our search on leading visualization publications from the past 20 years.
+These included proceedings of the Information Visualization Symposium/Conference, and journals such as IEEE Transactions of Visualization and Computer Graphics (TVCG), Computer Graphics Forum, ACM CHI Conference and IEEE PacificVis Symposium.
+We initially collected a list of papers by searching with keywords 'streaming', 'dynamic' and 'real-time'.
 Starting from this initial seed, we also looked into their citations and included relevant papers from other venues.
-We noted the type of visualization technique or model, the evaluation strategies, and the key contributions of each paper for streaming data analysis.
+We noted the type of visualization technique or model, the evaluation strategies and the key contributions of each paper for streaming data analysis.
 In parallel, we investigated the literature on human perception and cognition for identifying key visualization design challenges relevant to real-time assimilation of streaming patterns.
-Examples of such papers included those related to change perception and blindness [NHT01, ROC97], attention deficiency of human analysts under load [Lav05, MR98, MSCS05], memorability criteria for visualizations [BVB13], and general principles of human perception as applicable to visualization [HBE95].
-Using this analysis we described each paper based on how they addressed human-centered and machine-level problems and solutions for streaming data.
-The outcome of this phase (Figure 2) was a set of commonly used techniques and a systematic understanding of how specific human-centered challenges are addressed through the streaming visualization design space.
+Examples of such papers included those related to change perception and blindness [NHT01, ROC97], attention deficiency of human analysts under load [Lav05, MR98, MSCS05], memorability criteria for visualizations [BVB13] and general principles of human perception as applicable to visualization [HBE95].
+Using this analysis, we described each paper based on how they addressed humancentred and machine-level problems and solutions for streaming data.
+The outcome of this phase (Figure 2) was a set of commonly used techniques and a systematic understanding of how specific human-centred challenges are addressed through the streaming visualization design space.